FanZhitao/dist_ac_eval_cse535_fa16/README.txt

 Please run bin/startup.sh.
 This script makes all source file using Makefile first and then run Master using DistAlgo runtime with parameters such as log location, log level, workload and program configuration file.

 The default workload is "workload1".
 Please run bin/startup.sh [workloadX] for other test cases.
-By now we have workload1 ~ workload5 which are described in testing.txt.
+By now we have workload1 ~ workload7 which are described in testing.txt.

-For example: To perform stress test which is workload5, please run: bin/startup.sh workload5
+For example: To perform functional test which is workload1, please run: bin/startup.sh workload1

 ## 2.MAIN FILES